 - Whenever a stock investment turns into profits, then sell stocks equal to the initial investment.
 It will ensure that remaining stocks are at zero cost to the investor and she can hold them despite steep fall in stock prices in future.

 These approaches of deciding when to sell stocks lead the investor to think about booking profits the moment the stock price rises above her buying price.
-These approaches invariably lead to one outcome: the investor gets out of her profitable stock investments early and fails to capitalize on the true wealth building opportunities in stock markets.
-Therefore, the investor should avoid these approaches of taking the ‘sell decision’ based on profit criteria.
+These approaches invariably lead to one outcome: the investor gets out of her profitable stock investments early and fails to capitalize on the true wealth-building opportunities in stock markets.
+Therefore, the investor should avoid these approaches to taking the ‘sell decision’ based on profit criteria.

 We know that stock investments have the potential of increasing multiple of times in value, also known as Multibaggers.
 Many investors have seen their stocks turn five, ten or even hundred-baggers.
 However, many other investors end up selling their stock investments early and miss out on the wealth creation.
 These investors do not want to miss the unrealized profits, however small such profits are.
 It highlights the need for the essential qualities of stock market investors: patience and emotional control.